otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2060_must-provide-page-metadata.md

 id: R100025
 ---

-# provide page metadata (for offset based pagination)
+# provide page metadata (for offset-based pagination)

 Page metadata is important for clients that build their own links and do not use hypermedia controls.